Gooische Vrouwen

 Gooische Vrouwen is a Dutch comedy-drama series, created by Linda de Mol for her brother John de Mol's TV network Tien in 2005, along the lines of Desperate Housewives or Sex and the City.
 After the show's second season, its original channel was acquired by RTL Nederland and Gooische Vrouwen was transferred to its flagship channel RTL 4, where it ran for three more seasons until its finale in 2009.
 After its 42-episode run the show was followed by a theatrically released feature film (also called Gooische Vrouwen) in 2011.
 The show chronicles the everyday lives of four female friends living in the Gooi.

-Gooische Vrouwen has since been sold to Germany (for which version Linda de Mol dubbed her own voice), Belgium, France and Serbia.
+Gooische Vrouwen has since been sold to india (for which version Linda de Mol dubbed her own voice), Belgium, France and Serbia.

 Plot overview

 The show chronicles the everyday lives of four female friends living in the Gooi (the Dutch equivalent of Beverly Hills).

 Cheryl and her husband, charm singer Martin Morero, move from Amsterdam to the Gooi after the huge success of his latest song "Echte Liefde" (true love).
 However, the working-class Moreros soon realize they do not fit in with the upper-class residents of the Gooi.
 Other problems in the Moreros' life include Martin's constant philandering and their continued yet unsuccessful attempts at having a baby.

 Housewife Willemijn Lodewijkx is married to Evert, with whom she has three children - bored Roderick, difficult Louise and timid Annabel.
 But after more than twenty years of marriage, they seem to be stuck.
 While Willemijn tries to keep her spirits up, her marriage disintegrates.
 After the third season, Willemijn is replaced by Roelien Grootheeze.

 Free-spirited artist Anouk Verschuur specializes in making highly erotic art.
 Anouk herself is also blessed with a very healthy libido which leads her into the arms of many a stranger, although she is still not completely over her pilot ex-husband Tom Blaauw, with whom she has a daughter, precocious Vlinder.

 Ruthless divorce lawyer Claire van Kampen is struck by personal tragedy which pushes her estranged daughter Merel even further away, while plunging the two into financial difficulties.
 Claire must come up with ever more drastic schemes to keep their heads above water.

 The four women confide in each other and in their enigmatic psychiatrist Dr. Ed Rossi.
 Meanwhile, mysterious Thai au pair Tippi Wan seems to have an agenda of her own, manipulating and scheming her way into the lives of the four women.